Back to the Future (franchise): Doc Brown Saves the World (2015)

+Plot

 Emmett Brown is in an undisclosed location outside Hill Valley, California.
 He sets a video camera to track his body in order to videotape a message for Marty McFly.
 He explains that it is October 21, 2015, one hour before Marty, Doc, and Jennifer Parker arrive from 1985.
 He explains that when he traveled to the future, he discovered that there was a nuclear holocaust that occurred on October 21, 2045.
 He tracked it down to four inventions: the food hydrator, self-lacing shoes, the hoverboard, and the Mr. Fusion home energy reactor.

 The former three inventions led to the world becoming lazy and obese, leading to widespread waste.
 The invention of hoverboards led to hovercars, which led to people throwing their trash out of the windows, causing a great trash storm in 2021.
 All of this trash needed to be disposed of, which led to 100 million Mr. Fusion units being manufactured.
 All of the Mr. Fusion units had a tiny nuclear reactor inside, and all of them detonated on October 21, 2045.
 The chain of events that led to this happening began less than twenty-four hours after Marty caused Griff Tannen to crash his hoverboard into the Hill Valley Courthouse when Griff was sentenced.
 He vowed to get back at the world for laughing at him and planned to do it through a company that he would found, GriffTech.

 Doc holds up a tablet computer with a digital version of the Hill Valley Telegraph.
 On June 13, 2032, GriffTech invented a social media network called ThingMeme, which secured funding from Douglas J. Needles.
 ThingMeme allowed inanimate objects to post selfies on the internet, but it was a scam, as it allowed Griff to gain access to every object on Earth.
 On the 30th anniversary of his arrest, on October 21, 2045, he uploaded a virus that was supposed to flash the word "butthead" on everything.
 However, it short-circuited the Mr. Fusion network, causing nuclear explosions in 100 million homes worldwide.

 Doc Brown travels to an unknown date to ensure these inventions are never created, which will prevent the nuclear explosion.
 He leaves his camera on, which captures the inventions being erased from history.
 He arrives back in 2015, in a winter jacket and ski goggles, declaring that the mission was more complicated than he calculated, but declaring it a success.
 He holds up the tablet computer, where the headline on the Hill Valley Telegraph changes from "Griff Tannen Founds Grifftech" to "Griff Tannen Found Guilty".

-Doc's excitement is short-lived, however, as he reaches in his pocket.
-He pulls out the Quantum Mind Jar, which he thought he disposed of in 2075.
+Doc's excitement is short-lived.
+As he reaches in his pocket, he pulls out the Quantum Mind Jar, which he thought he disposed of in 2075.
 He is worried that not doing so will unravel everything they accomplished.
 The artificial intelligence of the Quantum Mind Jar tells Brown that they need to go back to the future, which he dismisses as he does not want to risk further time travel.